ThePletch/candela/README.md

     * Light three more candles.
 Prompt players (and the GM) to write a Brink.
 Players passing to a player should be prompted with 'I've seen you...'.
 The player passing to the GM should be prompted with 'I've seen Them...'.
 The GM should be prompted with 'They have seen you...'.
 When all players and the GM have confirmed their brink, pass them to the left and advance to the next step.
     * Allow players to arrange their stack of cards.
 The Brink is locked to the bottom, but the virtue, vice, and moment can be arranged in any order.
 When players have confirmed their stack, advance to the next step.
     * Light the final candle.
 The game begins.
 Prompt the GM to record a parting message for each player in a modal.
 Allow them to dismiss this modal at their leisure.
 The modal should not otherwise restrict gameplay.
   * Allows the GM to call for a conflict or dire conflict.
-When a conflict is called for, a prompt is displayed to all players that allows them to roll for the conflict.
+When a conflict is called for, a prompt is displayed to all living players that allows them to roll for the conflict.
 Only the player who rolls for the conflict may burn their cards or use their hope die.
     * If a player has a moment at the top of their stack, they are shown a second choice: 'live moment,' which makes them the active player and burns their moment.
 If the conflict is a success, this grants them a hope die.
 They get nothing, and still lose the moment, if the conflict is a failure.
     * When a conflict is resolved, it should display whether it was successful or failed.
 If it succeeded, it should display who gained narrative control based on who rolled the most sixes.
 The GM wins ties.
     * Allows the active player to choose from available options when a roll is made.
 The option that is always available is 'accept result,' which ends the conflict with whatever result that dictates.
 Other options are available as follows: